SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 ## HTML

 HTML (HyperText Markup Language) is the standard language used to used to create hypertext documents that are platform independent, usually rendered on a browser.
 HTML documents can be used with generic semantics to represent information from a wide range of domains, including but not limited to: mail, hypermedia, news, documentation, or simple structured documents with inlined graphics. \cite{RFC:1866}
 HTML in its current form traces its origins to a Request For Comment [^1] by Tim Berners-Lee and has ever since been developed by a [set of companies](https://www.w3.org/Consortium/Member/List) (for \gls{WHATWG}: Apple, Google, Mozilla, Microsoft) under the umbrella of the [W3C](https://www.w3c.org) and the [WHATWG](https://whatwg.org).
 HTML is a living standard, meaning changes occur without maintaining or incrementing a version number.
-Informally , however, the HTML living standard is called HTML5.
+Informally, however, the HTML living standard is called HTML5.

 [^1]: An RFC is a document that contains technical specifications and organizational notes for the Internet.
 For more information see https://www.ietf.org/standards/rfcs/.